TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Docker health check

-Docker only supports single health check so here we choose the liveness one.
-We build a health check binary to [check the liveness and use this binary in the Dockerfile](@/blog/container.md#health-check).
+Docker only supports single health check so we choose the liveness one.
+We need to [build a health check binary and configure Docker to use it for health checks in the Dockerfile](@/blog/container.md#health-check).

 ```go
 func main() {